 And many years later, it is me who is standing at the stove, making this for my own three children, when they are sick or needing comfort.
 I make the middle extra toasty, just the way they like it.
 I hope they feel happy and safe.

-It occurred to me the other day that I’ve made this WAY more often in the past few months than I have in years.
+It occurred to me the other day that I’ve made this about a million times during the pandemic.
+WAY more often than I have in years.
 It seems I’m craving it constantly.
 And I think I finally figured out why.

 Because when the world seems to be falling apart, it’s not so easy to feel happy and safe.

 And because this food…well, it’s not just bread and eggs to me.
 It is Saturdays with my grandfather.
 It’s the feeling of being taken care of.
-It is family, who I am missing.
+It is family, who I have been missing.
 It is comfort.

-So hang in there my friends…cook that comfort food, give yourself some grace, cry when you need to, and always, always, laugh when you can. ❤️
+So here’s to better days ahead, my friends…if this past year has taught me anything, it’s to give yourself some grace, cry when you need to, and always, always, laugh when you can. ❤️